Manuindukuri/serverless/README.md

-# Lambda Function: GitHub Release Downloader
+# Lambda Function: Triggered by SNS in AWS

 This AWS Lambda function downloads a GitHub release archive from a specified repository URL and uploads it to Google Cloud Storage.
 It also sends email notifications using Mailgun and tracks the email status in AWS DynamoDB.